The practice continues to deliver good results for Kazakhstan and secured an award against Ghana

 |Lawyers sitting as arbitrator||11|

-The 2017 purchase of a team from the respected boutique Astigarraga Davis in Miami heralded Reed Smith’s arrival in the GAR 100 and brought it a new international arbitration practice head, José Astigarraga.
+Reed Smith broke into the GAR 100 after acquiring a team from respected Miami boutique Astigarraga Davis in 2017.
 Since then, the practice has been on something of a charge, adding additional talent around the world and seeking to harness existing elements (many already successful) into a coherent whole.

-Between 2008 and 2013, the practice extended to Hong Kong (when Reed Smith acquired Richards Butler’s local operations), Singapore, Houston and Astana – this last branching out in response to an increasing amount of work from the Kazakh government.
+Between 2008 and 2013, the practice extended to Hong Kong (when Reed Smith acquired Richards Butler’s local operations), Singapore, Houston and Astana (now Nur-Sultan) – the latter in response to increasing work from the Kazakh government.

 The wider firm has 29 offices across the US, Europe, Asia and the Middle East.
 As of 2016, it also has a formal law alliance with Singaporean firm Resource Law.